 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) (ASU 2016-02).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within fiscal years beginning after December 15, 2022.
 LAEF is currently evaluating the impact of the adoption of the new standard on the financial statements.

 NOTE 3 - INVESTMENT IN SHARE CERTIFICATES

-LAEF has three share certificates with a 1 year, 6 months, and 6 months term, respectively.
-The total of these certificates of deposits is \$103,870 at December 31, 2020.
+LAEF has five share certificates with terms from 6 months to 2 years.
+The total of these certificates of deposits is \$244,525 at December 31, 2021.

 NOTE 4 - FIXED ASSETS